William H. Hudnut III

-William Herbert Hudnut III (October 17, 1932 – December 18, 2016) was the 45th mayor of Indianapolis from 1976 to 1992.
-A Republican, his four terms made him the city's longest-serving mayor.
-He had previously represented the Indianapolis area in Congress from 1973 to 1975 but was defeated in his race for a second term.
+William Herbert Hudnut III (October 17, 1932 – December 18, 2016) was an American politician, author, and minister who served as the mayor of Indianapolis for four terms (from 1976 to 1992); the mayor of Chevy Chase, Maryland for one term (from 2004 to 2006); and a member of the United States House of Representatives from Indiana for one term (from 1973 to 1975).
+A Republican, his four terms as mayor of Indianapolis made him the city's longest-serving mayor.

-Early life and career
+Early life and education

 Hudnut was born in Cincinnati, Ohio, on October 17, 1932.
 He attended the Darrow School in New Lebanon, New York, and graduated from Princeton University in 1954 with an A.B. in history and was elected to Phi Beta Kappa.
 As part of his undergraduate degree, Hudnut completed a senior thesis titled "Samuel Stanhope Smith: Enlightened Conservative."
-He earned a Master's Degree in Theology from the Union Theological Seminary in the City of New York and was ordained a clergyman in 1957.
+He earned a Master's Degree in Theology from the Union Theological Seminary in the City of New York, from which he graduated summa cum laude and was ordained a clergyman in 1957 in Rochester, New York.

+Ministerial career

-Hudnut was an ordained minister in the Presbyterian Church and was the senior pastor of Second Presbyterian Church in Indianapolis from 1964 to 1972.
+Hudnut became an ordained minister in the Presbyterian Church and moved to Indianapolis to serve as the senior pastor of Second Presbyterian Church from 1963 to 1972.
 He led the congregation with a moderate but active stance through the social issues of the 1960s, including the Vietnam War and race relations.
-He had previously served churches in Buffalo, NY and Annapolis, MD.
+He had previously served churches in Buffalo, New York, and Annapolis, Maryland.

-In the 1972 Republican primary for Indiana's 11th congressional district, Hudnut defeated future Congressman Dan Burton.
-After winning the general election against four-term Congressman Andrew Jacobs, Jr., he served only one term in the 93rd United States Congress.
-While in Congress he sponsored seventeen bills that became law, but he lost his reelection bid to Jacobs.